22 Best Michigan Christmas Parades: Holiday Parades and Christmas Fun (MAP)

 Where: Downtown Ludington, MI

 The popular west Michigan vacation destination of Ludington is the perfect place to kick off the holiday season.
-Celebrate the start of the holiday season with an evening parade through Downtown Ludington.
+Celebrate the start of the holiday season with the Aglow on the Avenue evening parade through Downtown Ludington.
 See Santa and Mrs. Claus during this glowing event.

 Stafford’s Downtown Petoskey Holiday Parade